 After presenting Environments #1, #2, and #3, it seems that a missing environment is one that holds the unknown, the surprising—and that is Environment #0.

-Throughout the book, Gendlin does not return to discuss Environment #0, but it seems important to him to present it for the sake of the model’s completeness.
+Throughout the book, Gendlin does not return to discuss Environment #0, but it seems to have been important to him to present it for the sake of the model’s completeness.
 Gendlin reminds us that surprises exist, that we do not live only in a familiar world, and that major changes can arrive “out of nowhere” and become our Environment #2.
-That we should not feel too comfortable with what we know, with what we are used to, because at any moment something new can arrive and transform our world—or aspects of our world.
+That we should not feel too comfortable with what we know, with what we are used to, because at any moment something unpredictable can arrive and make changes.

 I'd love to read what you thought: